Gbankz/Gbankz/README.md

 - 👋 Hi, I’m @Gbankz
-- 👀 I’m interested in Frontend Web development
+- 👀 I’m a system administrator who loves Cyber security and trying to get better with my skilss
-- 🌱 I’m currently learning Software Engineering with DevCareer Africa
+- 🌱 I believe in continuous learning and continous improvement.
-- 💞️ I’m looking to collaborate on Product Design/Frontend Web Development
+- 💞️ I’m looking to collaborate on Cyber security projects.
-- 📫 How to reach me twitter(@Godsveryownbae)|IG(Gbanksreps)|LinkedIN(www.linkedin.com/in/ayibaemi-bank)
+- 📫 How to reach me twitter(@Mendedsol)|IG(Gbanksreps)|LinkedIN(www.linkedin.com/in/ayibaemi-bank)

 <!---
 Gbankz/Gbankz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.